 Missionaries all over the world began sharing these videos on social media and using them for sermon illustrations and Bible lessons.
 They had huge potential in teaching contexts, especially in non-literate cultures.
 Christians working in closed countries also began using The Global Gospel videos as discussion starters on social media platforms to identify people who were curious about Jesus.

 Then, doors opened for The Global Gospel to join YouVersion, the world’s most popular Bible app.
 Through YouVersion, people all over the world now have access to The Global Gospel’s illustrated stories through their mobile devices and can hear or read those stories in their own languages.
-To date, more than 380,000 users have downloaded The Global Gospel images and over 64,000 have completed one of the accompanying reading plans.
-Through the YouVersion app, The Global Gospel has reached people in 190 different countries.
+To date, more than 572,678 users have downloaded The Global Gospel images and over 71,478 have completed one of the accompanying reading plans.
+Through the YouVersion app, The Global Gospel has reached people in 215 different countries and territories.

 In addition to social media and mobile platforms, we’re always learning about new ways The Global Gospel is being used.
 One partner in north Africa has taken the Arabic translation of these stories and woven them into a series of videos broadcast over SAT-7 KIDS.
 Muslim children are hearing and seeing the story of Jesus for the first time, in a language they understand, paired with vibrant illustrations.
 We also regularly hear from different regions of the world where internet and satellite radio stations are broadcasting the audio recordings of The Global Gospel in local languages to people who’ve never heard the good news.